Snehahm10/WeatherWise/README.md

-m# WeatherWise: A Modern Weather Forecast App
+# WeatherWise: A Modern Weather Forecast App

 WeatherWise is a beautifully designed, AI-enhanced weather forecasting application built with a modern tech stack.
 It delivers real-time weather data, detailed 5-day forecasts, and insightful visualizations for any city in the world.
 Powered by Next.js, Genkit, and the OpenWeatherMap API, this app showcases a seamless blend of server-side rendering, AI-driven content generation, and a responsive, component-based UI.